conversejs/skeletor/README.md

 component that gets instantiated automatically as soon as its rendered in the DOM.

+The thing is, [Lit](https://lit.dev) Elements already provide anything one might need for a modern Backbone-line application.
+There's not really a need for the `ElementView` anymore, except to provide an upgrade path from a Backbone app to one that uses web components.
+It'll therefore likely be removed entirely in a future version, thereby leaving only Models and Collections, for managing state.

 ## Installation

 ```
 npm install @converse/skeletor
 ```

-## Why bother?

-The goal of this fork is to allow the Converse team to gradually update the [Converse](https://conversejs.org) XMPP webchat client to use web components (using [LitElement](https://lit-element.polymer-project.org/)) without requiring us to put everything on hold in order to do a massive rewrite.

-The end-goal is to not have any Skeletor Views at all, only LitElement components.

-We can cheat a little by letting the existing Views also be web components (more accurately, "custom elements"), this allows us to declaratively render the UI, while we're progressively getting rid of the views.

-## Big changes in version 2
+## Changes from Backbone

-We've made big, backwards incompatible changes in version 2.
+We've made big, backwards incompatible changes in version 2:

 - Removed the old `View` type
+- Removed the old `Events` constructor function and instead added the `EventsEmitter` mixin class.
 - Removed the `Router` and `History` classes.
-- TypeScript type declarations (generated from typed JSDoc comments)
 - All other types (`Model`, `Collection`, `ElementView`) are now ES6 classes.

-## Sekeletor adds the following changes to Backbone
+### Sekeletor adds the following changes to Backbone

+* Added TypeScript type declarations (generated from typed JSDoc comments)
 * Removes the dependency on jQuery
-* Instead of the `render` method Views can have a `toHTML` method which must return a [lit-html](https://lit-html.polymer-project.org/) `TemplateResult`.
 * Replaces [underscore](http://underscorejs.org) with [lodash](https://lodash.com)
 * Imports lodash methods individually to allow for tree-shaking
 * Uses the native browser API instead of lodash whereever possible
 * Drops support for older browsers (including IE) and uses ES6+ language features
-* Splits models, views and collections into separate modules
+* Splits models and collections into separate modules
 * Adds the possibility to returns promises for asynchronous operations
 * Adds a new `ElementView` class, which is a like a Backbone View, but doubles as an instance of HTMLElement and can be used to register a custom element or web-component.

-### Backwards incompatible changes
+### Other backwards incompatible changes

 * Collection.prototype.forEach no longer returns the items being iterated over.
   If you need that, use `map` instead.